Manhattan district attorney considering prosecuting Stephen Bannon following his pardon by Trump in federal fraud case

 Trump also pardoned former national security adviser Michael Flynn, who like Manafort and Stone was convicted as a result of the investigation by special counsel Robert S. Mueller III into Russian interference in the 2016 election — a probe Trump routinely called a “witch hunt.”

-In August, Bannon was accused of personally taking over $1 million from people who had donated to the “We Build the Wall” campaign and hoped to help secure one of Trump’s signature promises from the 2016 campaign.
+In August, Bannon was accused of personally taking more than $1 million from people who had donated to the “We Build the Wall” campaign and hoped to help secure one of Trump’s signature promises from the 2016 campaign.
 Construction of the wall was not near completion by the time Trump left office.
 It had been hailed by the former president as the centerpiece of his effort to curtail illegal immigration.

 Steve Bannon charged with defrauding donors in private effort to raise money for Trump’s border wall